apache/shardingsphere-elasticjob/docs/content/user-manual/configuration/_index.en.md

 **reconcileIntervalMinutes:**

-In a distributed system, due to network, clock and other reasons, ZooKeeper may be inconsistent with the actual running job.
+In a distributed system, due to network, clock and other reasons, the registry center may be inconsistent with the actual running job.
 This inconsistency cannot be completely avoided through positive verification.
 It is necessary to start another thread to periodically calibrate the consistency between the registry center and the job status, that is, to maintain the final consistency of ElasticJob.

 Less than `1` means no repair is performed.